hashicorp/terraform/website/README.md

 ```

 Then open up `localhost:4567`.
 Note that some URLs you may need to append
-".html" to make them work (in the navigation and such).
+".html" to make them work (in the navigation).